 Have a garage sale.
-Put the items on Ebay or Craigslist.
+Put the items on either Ebay or Craigslist.
 Take things to a consignment store.
 You need to raise cash quickly to establish that emergency fund.
 Selling items is the best way to do that.

 Step #4: Increase income temporarily (find part time work or do some overtime)

-This how to get out of debt step will vary from situation to situation.
-Some may not be able to take on a part time job due to the time commitment involved.
+Step 4 of the how to get out of debt process will vary from situation to situation.
+Some people may not be able to take on a part time job due to the time commitment involved.
 Perhaps your current job will bring in the necessary funds to pay off the debt in a reasonable amount of time.
-Maybe you conclude the extra time spent away from your kids won’t be worth the extra money.
+Or maybe you conclude the extra time spent away from your kids won’t be worth the extra money.